 Depending on the profession, medicine, psychiatry, social work, peer work, there is a dual relationship.
 The worker and the person being ‘worked on.’
 The binary opposition is bound up in language, power, and illusion, to name a few.
 The critical piece of the relationship is the directionality of the power, the use of language, and the mystique manifested through illusion.
 I will pass through each of these aspects of the binary to unravel its form and reveal it to the public for further examination.

 The worker and worked on invariably use language to communicate with each other.
 The worker typically has privilege here too.
-Doctors, social workers, therapists all celebrate the use of a specialized technical language.
-With this language, and instruments that are bound up in this technical speak, are used during mental health treatment.
+Doctors, social workers, therapists all celebrate the use of a specialised technical language.
+This language, and instruments that are bound up in this technical-speak, are used during mental health treatment.
 The worker knows how to access this language.
-They also know how to mobilize it to achieve various aims depending on the clinical picture and intervention needed.
+They also know how to mobilise it to achieve various aims depending on the clinical picture and intervention needed.